Last Update: January 25, 2015

 It’s actually considered spam.
 Sharing a random link on another company’s Facebook page numerous times is like walking up to a group of people and randomly blurting out something irrelevant.
 Instead take the road less traveled: contact the company, share your message and ask if they would support you by blasting it out to their followers.
 It errs on the side of authenticity instead of blatant disregard and annoyance.

-2. Don’t broadcast your agenda and sell all the time.
+2. Don’t push the ‘hard sell’ all of the time.

 We get it, your business is better than sliced bread, but no one lives on bread alone.
 Make your business a more reputable source and curate industry news, opinions and complimentary products 0r services.
 Consumers tend to gravitate towards brands that become niche curators (American Fashion Stylist, Rachel Zoe is a prime example).
 Start to develop strategic relationships with companies you admire by sharing their offering with your tribe.
 Take a holistic approach and integrate marketing, self-promotion, public relations and customer service into the Facebook conversation.
 Contribute in a meaningful way.

-3. Stop inviting friends who never RSVP, to “Like” your Page.
+3. Stop inviting uninterested friends to ‘Like’ your Page.

 If someone doesn’t RSVP to a party – don’t take it personally.
 Of course, the more the merrier, but if your Facebook friend(s) doesn’t “ever” show up it’s okay … “they’re just not that into you (your company).”
 Take a closer look, your friends may not be your target audience.
 Sure, sharing is caring but ceaseless invites to like your business is borderline badgering and undermines your message.
 Share your business brilliance with people who actually care.

-4. Tisk!
-Tisk!
-Are you using your personal page as a business page?
+4. Never use a personal page as a business page.